 The easiest examples of research to think about tend to take place in medical laboratories, engineering facilities, and chemical labs.
 However, companies follow research and development (R&D) methods and processes for various applications in many more industries than just medicine and robotics, and these efforts get funded and taxed in a variety of ways.

 As markets mature, the companies that drive the industries behind them get pushed to innovate and remain competitive.
 Consumer and commercial demands grow, and companies see the need for creating a better means of delivering products and services to the customers that rely on them.
 This is the concept behind the tax credits the IRS offers to even small companies for increasing research activities.
-Here’s what you need to know about tax credits for your company’s R&D efforts.
+Here’s what you need to know about obtaining tax credits for R&D efforts your company provides.

 The basic requirements for obtaining tax credits for increasing research activities

-There are four main criteria that businesses must meet, followed by a review of qualifying expenses, to determine if they qualify for the generous R&D tax credits that are available:
+There are four main criteria that businesses must meet, followed by a review of qualifying expenses, to determine if they qualify for the generous tax credits for R&D that are available:

 1. Making an Improvement

 Research conducted must result in the development or improvement of a product or process that can be replicated for use beyond a single customer instance or even the firm itself that produced it.